 Solomon’s War Made Easy (2005) is an ironic guide to the rhetoric of war-making in the American context.
-His book is organized around lines of argument for war: for example: (1) America is a fair and noble superpower, (3) Our leaders would never tell us outright lies, (5) This is about human rights, (9) If this war is wrong the media will tell us.
-(14) The Pentagon fights wars as humanely as possible.
-(17) Withdrawal will cripple U.S. credibility.
+His book is organized around lines of argument for war: for example:

+* America is a fair and noble superpower,

+* Our leaders would never tell us outright lies,

+*This is about human rights,

+* If this war is wrong the media will tell us.

+* The Pentagon fights wars as humanely as possible. (

+* Withdrawal will cripple U.S. credibility.

-As we all know America went to war in Iraq, as it had done in Afghanistan, with what would be called the “coalition of the willing.”
+* As we all know America went to war in Iraq, as it had done in Afghanistan, with the “coalition of the willing.”

-The American media’s subservience continued through to the “liberation” of Iraq in May 2003.
+The American media’s subservience to the government continued through to the “liberation” of Iraq in May 2003.
 During the invasion star reporters were “embedded” with the troops and were thus unlikely to offer criticisms of the invasion.
 A tragic consequence of that complicity was America’s failure to prepare adequately for the occupation of Iraq.
 Another was the failure of editorialists, commentators, columnists, and the like to weigh in candidly on possible motives for the U.S.-led intervention or on its long-term consequences.
 Once the war commenced, Fox News demonstrated beyond doubt to rivals like CNN and MSNBC the pulling power of unabashed jingoism.

-The New York Times and Washington Post eventually apologized for their failure to check out the veracity of claims by their more hawkish reporters,[Judith Miller, ?
-Gordon cites needed] but not before being scooped by Jonathan Landay, Warren Strobel, and others at Knight-Ritter (later McClatchy Newspapers) whose watchdog journalism unearthed blatantly specious claims for war planted by utterly unreliable news sources.23.
+The New York Times and Washington Post eventually apologized for their failure to check out the veracity of claims by their more hawkish reporters but not before being scooped by Jonathan Landay, Warren Strobel, and others at Knight-Ritter (later McClatchy Newspapers) whose watchdog journalism unearthed blatantly specious claims for war planted by utterly unreliable news sources..
 (Wemple, E., March 19, 2013) [endnote r needed with quote] The previously hawkish Dan Rather would later lament that the mainstream news media had substituted “jingoism for journalism.”
 (Sharkey J.E, April 2003, American Journalism Review].
 Retrieved June 11, 2014.

-In times of crisis, as in the period following the 9/11 attacks, watchdog journalism gives way to lapdog journalism by an “echoing press” (Coe, K., Domke, D. Graham, E.S., John, S.L. & Pickard, V.P.,2004.; ).
+In times of crisis, as in the period following the 9/11 attacks, watchdog journalism gave way to lapdog journalism by an “echoing press” (Coe, K., Domke, D. Graham, E.S., John, S.L. & Pickard, V.P.,2004.; ).
 Few TV commentators or mainstream news reporters dared question the White House.
 Coe et al (2004) found that news opinion mirrored legislation—of the Patriot Act, for example, and of the Enemy Combatants Act.

 The post-9/11 period coincides with significant changes in America’s so-called golden era, a “media regime” where political news and opinion emanated from handfuls of pre-eminent print and television sources, closely linked to political and business elites, and rendered trustworthy because they evidenced adherence to norms of social responsibility, this at a time when news and opinion journalism were still profitable.
 All this has changed, maintain Bruce Williams and Michael Delli-Carpini (2011), but not necessarily for the worse.